 The Behavior Service has operated as an independent service for over twenty years and has provided residency training for veterinarians who are now diplomates in ACVB.

 The U.C.
 Davis campus is an ideal study center for residency training in behavior because of the intellectual resources available on campus in the area of basic animal behavior and the long-standing reputation of the School of Veterinary Medicine in research and teaching in clinical animal behavior.
 U.C.
-Davis has more animal behaviorists (located in 11 departments in three schools and colleges) than any other campus in the world and has a world-renown Ph.D. graduate group program in animal behavior.
-The Animal Behavior Ph.D. program makes available coursework, seminars, and workshops that are a valuable resource in the training of residents in the basic discipline of animal behavior.
+Davis has more animal behaviorists (located in multiple departments across campus) than any other campus in the world, and has a world-renowned Ph.D. graduate group program in animal behavior.
+The Animal Behavior Graduate Group makes available coursework, seminars, and workshops that are a valuable resource in the training of residents in the basic discipline of animal behavior.
 The existence of a medical school makes advanced coursework in psychopharmacology and other relevant subjects available.

 Qualifications Required of Applicants